Sustained improvement at the macro level through June and July, with new job listing activity mostly within 20% of pre-pandemic levels.

 • The pandemic’s initial impact to hiring – sharp, across-the-board cuts in late March – has given way to a slow, sustained increase in the number of new job listings each day.

-• Meanwhile, weekly initial unemployment claims are declining from record levels, but are still much higher than pre-pandemic levels
+• Meanwhile, weekly initial unemployment claims, as tracked by the US DOL, declined from record levels, but are still much higher than pre-pandemic levels and have leveled off at ~1.4M new claims per week.

 Sources: Greenwich.HR / One Model